Ibrahim-Ola/ml_for_sentence_classification/README.md

 # Sentence Classification.
-This project compares various models and embeddings for sentence classification
+This project compares various models and embeddings for sentence classification.